MOHAMED-LAAGUILI/MOHAMED-LAAGUILI/README.md

 **Collaboration**
 ---------------
 I'm excited to collaborate on innovative projects that push the boundaries of technology 🚀.
-Let's connect and explore opportunities together! 🤝 and Learn From Each Other
+Let's connect and explore opportunities together! 🤝 and Enjoy Learning From Each Other new methodes.

 **Get in Touch**
 ----------------
-Reach out to me at [MOHAMED-LAAGUILI.com](https://mohamed-laaguili.github.io/CV-Portfolio-2-/) for questions, suggestions, or collaboration opportunities .
+Reach out to me at [mohamed-laaguili.com](https://mohamed-laaguili.github.io/CV-Portfolio-2-/) for questions, suggestions, or collaboration opportunities.